 1. Sell Your Photos (Nope, You Don’t Have to Be a Professional)

 Those thought-out photos you take can get you more than just Instagram “likes.”

 Hines uploads his iPhone photos to stock photography sites.
 He says many of them are trying to get away from the “perfect” photo and are looking for more realistic images.
 After a quick upload, he’ll get email notifications when someone purchases his work.

-You likely won’t become a millionaire; sites like Foap pay about $5 per purchase.
+You likely won’t become a millionaire; Foap, for example, splits the profits with the photographer evenly.
 However, if you have a nicer camera, you can step up your game like Eliza Snow, who quit her corporate job to sell photos full time.

 …like everyone else you know, right?

 Hines says starting a profitable website can be difficult because the competition is fierce; you’ll have better luck breaking into a niche market.

 The upside is that it costs little money to start one — and there’s little risk.
 Your startup expenses might only include purchasing a hosting package.
 For a new blog, this is affordable through channels such as Bluehost, which offer packages starting at $2.95 a month when you sign up here.